 Pharmacist means a person who is legally licensed to practice the profession of pharmacy.
 He or she must regularly practice such profession in a pharmacy.

 Pharmacy means an establishment that is registered as a pharmacy with the appropriate state licensing agency or is a Veterans' Affairs medical center or hospital pharmacy, and regularly dispenses medications that require a Prescription from a Doctor.
 Drugs described in the section What Is Covered must be regularly dispensed from the Pharmacy by a Pharmacist.

-Preferred Brand-Name Drug means a Brand-Name Drug that has been placed on The Empire Plan Preferred Drug List.
+Preferred Drug means a Brand-Name Drug that is subject to a Level 1 or Level 2 copayment on The Empire Plan Flexible Formulary drug list.

 Prescription means the written or oral request for drugs issued by a Doctor duly licensed to make such a request in the ordinary course of his or her professional practice.
 This order must be written in the name of the person for whom it is prescribed or be an authorized refill of that order.

 Prescription Drug Program administrator means the company contracted by the State of New York to administer the Empire Plan Prescription Drug Program.
 The Prescription Drug Program administrator is CVS/caremark.
 The program administrator is responsible for processing claims at the level of benefits determined by the Empire Plan and for performing all other administrative functions under the Empire Plan Prescription Drug Program.

 Program means The Empire Plan Prescription Drug Program described in this Certificate.

 Specialty Drugs/Medications mean drugs that treat rare disease states; require special handling, special administration or intensive patient monitoring/testing; biotech drugs developed from human cell proteins and DNA targeted to treat disease at the cellular level or other drugs used to treat patients with chronic or life threatening diseases.